-The Authority is entitled to reduce its mandatory sinking fund redemption obligation in any year with respect to the Series 2019B Bonds by the principal amount of any Series 2019B Bonds previously purchased or optionally redeemed by the Authority.
+The Authority is entitled to reduce its mandatory sinking fund redemption obligation in any year with respect to any Series 2021 Bonds issued as term bonds by the principal amount of any Series 2021 Bonds previously purchased or optionally redeemed by the Authority.

 Notice of Redemption.
-The Trustee is required to give notice of redemption of any Series 2019 Bonds, specifying, among other things, the date of redemption, the portions of the principal amounts thereof to be redeemed and the redemption price, by mailing, postage prepaid, not more than 45 days nor less than 30 days prior to the redemption date, copies thereof to the registered holder of any Series 2019 Bonds, or portions thereof, to be redeemed.
+The Trustee is required to give notice of redemption of any Series 2021 Bonds, specifying, among other things, the date of redemption, the portions of the principal amounts of the series thereof to be redeemed and the redemption price, by mailing, postage prepaid, not more than 45 days nor less than 30 days prior to the redemption date, copies thereof to the registered holder of any Series 2021 Bonds, or portions thereof, to be redeemed.

-Notice having been given as specified above, the Series 2019 Bonds so called for redemption shall be due and payable on the redemption date, interest from and after such date shall cease to accrue thereon and such Series 2019 Bonds shall cease to be entitled to any security under the Trust Agreement except as to payment from funds set apart therefor of the redemption price and interest accrued to the date of redemption.
-The mailing of notice of redemption shall not be a condition precedent to redemption, and failure to mail any such notice to any particular registered holder or any defect therein shall not affect the validity of the proceedings for the redemption of any other Series 2019 Bonds.
+Notice having been given as specified above, the Series 2021 Bonds so called for redemption shall be due and payable on the redemption date, interest from and after such date shall cease to accrue thereon and such Series 2021 Bonds shall cease to be entitled to any security under the Trust Agreement except as to payment from funds set apart therefor of the redemption price and interest accrued to the date of redemption.
+The mailing of notice of redemption shall not be a condition precedent to redemption, and failure to mail any such notice to any particular registered holder or any defect therein shall not affect the validity of the proceedings for the redemption of any other Series 2021 Bonds.